Professional DevelopmentProfessional Development opportunities for schools and districts. Click the arrow for more information

 The event's first day was held in Alexander Hall and included more than 650 educators attending 126 available information sessions.
 Topics included innovative classrooms, strategies for better student engagement, personalized learning techniques, and new technologies for improved learning and increased efficiency.
 Sessions were taught by Murray State faculty and staff, K-12 educators from across the region, and prominent figures in education including Debbie Silver and Sharon Faber.

-Day two of the Summit, held in Lovett Auditorium, saw nearly 1,300 attenders and began with an inspirational presentation by New York Times best selling author Ron Clark.
+Day two of the Summit, held in Lovett Auditorium, saw nearly 1,300 attendees and began with an inspirational presentation by New York Times best selling author Ron Clark.
 For educators struggling to get their students excited to learn, Clark recommended finding innovative ways to spark enjoyment.
 Clark's presentation was followed by a book signing in Pogue Library, where he strove to make a personal connection with each attendee.

 Sponsors of the 2017 College and Career Readiness Summit included Murray State's College of Education and Human Services, Teacher Quality Institute, Kentucky Academy of Technology Education and Office of Development as well as the Kentucky Middle School Association.